rcsoccersim/manual/source/coach.rst

 field.
 In order to encourage research in this area there are special coach contests since 2001.
 This way, research groups that do not want to develop a team of player clients can participate in the RoboCup challenge by focusing on the online coach.
-Additionally, in order to make it possible to use a single coach with a variety of teams, a standard coach language (CLang) has been developed that can be used to communicate with the players.
+Additionally, to make it possible to use a single coach with a variety of teams, a standard coach language (CLang) has been developed that can be used to communicate with the players.

-See Section 7.4 and 7.5 for details about the commands that can be used by the online coach and messages that will be sent by the server.
+See Sections 7.4 and 7.5 for details about the commands that can be used by the online coach and messages that will be sent by the server.

 -----------------------------------------------
 Communication with the players
 -----------------------------------------------

-Prior to version 7.00, the online coach could say short (128 characters, *say_coach_msg_size*) alphanumeric (plus the symbols().+*/?<>) messages when the play-mode is not 'play_on'.
+Before version 7.00, the online coach could say short (128 characters, *say_coach_msg_size*) alphanumeric (plus the symbols().+*/?<>) messages when the play-mode is not 'play_on'.
 This type of message still exists as a "freeform" message, but there are now other standard message types.
-Since version 8.05 there are also certain intervals in which freeform-messages can be sent even during 'play_on'.
+Since version 8.05 there are also certain intervals in which freeform messages can be sent even during 'play_on'.
 Every 600 cycles (specified by *freeform_wait_period*) of 'play_on' the coach can send freeform-messages for 20 cycles (specified by *freeform_send_period*).
-For example, if the play-mode changes to 'play_on' at cycle 420 and stays in 'play_on' till the end of this example,the coach can send freeform-messages between 1020 and 1040, 1620 and 1640, etc. The coach can send *say_coach_cnt_max* freeform messages per game.
+For example, if the play-mode changes to 'play_on' at cycle 420 and stays in 'play_on' till the end of this example, the coach can send freeform-messages between 1020 and 1040, 1620 and 1640, etc. The coach can send *say_coach_cnt_max* freeform messages per game.
 The length of these messages has to be less than *say_coach_msg_size*.
 If the game continues into extended time, the online